 One of the most popular and beloved shore excursions in town, The Days of ’98 Show has been a Skagway tradition for cruise-ship, bus, and RV visitors for over 100 years.
 A must-see when in Skagway.

-The show itself is just under an hour in length and there are up to 4 shows a day, with showtimes occuring at 10:30 am, 12:30 pm, 2:30 pm, and a longer evening show that begins with 30 minutes of "gambling" in our mock casino at 7:30 pm.
+Running just under an hour in length, you can catch one of four shows a day at 10:30 am, 12:30 pm, 2:30 pm, or a longer evening show that begins with 30 minutes of “gambling” in our mock casino at 7:30 pm.

-In 1923, Princess steamships started bringing tourists to Skagway.
-The local residents decided to put on a show for them to raise money for their local hockey team.
-The team needed new uniforms so that they could compete in the White Pass Athletic League against their rival team in Whitehorse, Yukon.
-The show became an instant tradition and has been running ever since.
+In 1923, Princess steamships made Skagway one of their ports of call.
+Local residents decided to put on a show for the tourists to raise money for their local hockey team who needed new uniforms to compete in the White Pass Athletic League against their rivals in Whitehorse, Yukon.
+The show became an instant hit and the rest, as they say, is history.

-The photo on this page is from the early years featuring Soapy and a can-can dancer.
+This archival photo is from those wild gold rush days, featuring Soapy and a can-can dancer.